telerik/winforms-docs/listview/databinding.md

 {{endregion}}

 Then we create a collection of our objects.
 The collection should implement IBindingList to support notifications.
-This together with the INotifyPropertyChanged
-          establishes
-          a two way connection between the control and the object.
+This together with the INotifyPropertyChanged establishes a two way connection between the control and the object.
 In this case we can use BindingList since it implements the IBindingList interface internally:

-        #_[C#] Create a collection or person objects_
+#### Create a collection or person objects

 {{source=..\SamplesCS\ListView\ListViewDataBinding.cs region=fillDataSource}}
 {{source=..\SamplesVB\ListView\ListViewDataBinding.vb region=fillDataSource}}